123Foday/LifeSync/README.md

 ### User Authentication
 - JWT-based authentication
-- Role-based access control (Patient, Doctor, Admin)
+- Role-based access control (Patient, Doctor, Hospital, Admin)
 - Secure password hashing with bcrypt
 - Protected routes and API endpoints
 - Automatic session expiry handling: the frontend detects expired/invalid JWTs (401 responses or messages like "jwt expired"), automatically clears the session and redirects users to the login page.
 Backend auth middleware now returns standardized 401 responses with the underlying error message (e.g., "jwt expired") so the frontend can reliably detect this condition.